 Fall Family Fun

-Don't miss the Spooktacular 5K and Fall Fest on October 12, where you can run a race (costumes encouraged!) and then enjoy the festival's carnival games, face painting and a bounce house.
-If you're looking for a low-key autumn experience, head to Sweet Berry Farm between September 24 and November 6 for the annual pumpkin patch.
-Kids and adults alike will love the hayrides, Texas Hayfield Maze, petting zoo, face painting, crafts, pumpkin ice cream and more!
+If you're looking for a low-key autumn experience, head to Sweet Berry Farm between September 22 and November 4 for the annual pumpkin patch.
+Kids and adults alike will love the hayrides, Texas Hayfield Maze, pumpkin painting, scarecrow stuffing, face painting, crafts and more!

 Get Your Screams

 Like a trip through a modern horror movie, terror is felt throughout the season at House of Torment.
-In September 2016, the newly located horror destination is doubling in size and features a year-round Escape Room and ghoulish new attractions.
+The newly located horror destination features a year-round Escape Room and ghoulish new attractions.
 Prepare to scream as you journey through elaborate sets and come face-to-face with monsters, zombies and ghoulish characters.

 Scare enthusiasts looking for real fright should visit Scream Hollow just south of Bastrop.
 Beginning Fridays and Saturdays mid-September, experience 20 acres of terror and stroll through the Mansion of Terror Phantoms, take on the zombies in Lost Pines Zombie City or Vicious T. Mangles and the Slaughter Circus.
 No matter the route, be prepared to be genuinely scared.

 From October 20-November 4, 2018, celebrate Dias de los Muertos, the Mexican holiday that remembers loved ones who have passed.
 Several different cultural events throughout the month will feature a lineup of music performances, art exhibits and more.